omidcodes/django-request-replay/README.md

 The key motivation behind this project was the inability of standard logging or monitoring tools to accurately replicate the conditions that led to internal server errors or data loss after reboots.
 By capturing and persisting relevant API requests, this system allows developers and DevOps teams to restore system state, investigate issues thoroughly, and simulate critical workflows.

+> “Replay” in this context refers to re-executing previously logged API requests to simulate or restore a previous system state.

+**Target Audience**: Backend developers, DevOps engineers, QA teams, and anyone working with stateful Django systems.

+---

 ## 📌 Project Overview